secretstartups/handbook/quality/triage-operations/index.html.md

 #### Reactive `help` command

 * Automation conditions:
-  - A new MR note that start with `@gitlab-bot help` is posted on a merge request
+  - A new MR note that starts with `@gitlab-bot help` is posted on a merge request
   - The note is posted by the MR author or a team member
 * Automation actions:
   - Pings and assigns (as reviewer) a random MR coach for help